Debora Green: Fire

 On October 24, during the early morning, Farrar received a phone call at his apartment from a neighbor who shouted that his house—meaning the Farrar–Green family home in Prairie Village—was on fire.
 Farrar immediately drove there.
 A 9-1-1 call placed from the house at 12:20 a.m. alerted police dispatchers to possible trouble, though the caller did not speak before hanging up.
 A police cruiser found the house on fire.
 Fire trucks were dispatched at 12:27 to what was classed as a "two-alarm" fire.
-The first firefighters on the scene reported that Green and her ten-year-old daughter Kate were safely outside the house by the time they had arrived.
-Both were in their nightclothes.
-Kate begged firefighters to help her brother and sister, six-year-old Kelly and thirteen-year-old Timothy, who were still inside.
-Green stood next to her daughter, and was reported to have been "very calm, very cool".
+The first firefighters on the scene reported that Green and her ten-year-old daughter Kate, both wearing their nightclothes, were safely outside the house by the time they had arrived.
+Kate begged firefighters to help her brother and sister, thirteen-year-old Timothy and six-year-old Kelly, who were still inside.
+Green stood next to her daughter and was reported to have been "very calm, very cool."
 At least two firefighters attempted to search inside the home for the missing children, but the building was so consumed by flames that they could only access a small portion of the ground level before the structure became unsafe.

 By the time the fire was under control, the house was almost totally destroyed, leaving behind only the garage and some front stonework.
 The fire had spread rapidly, and although high winds contributed to the intensity, authorities deemed the speed with which the house had become fully involved suspicious enough to bring in arson investigators.
-The bodies of Tim and Kelly were not recovered until the following morning, when the house had cooled enough to permit safe searching.
+The bodies of Timothy and Kelly were not recovered until the following morning, when the house had cooled enough to permit safe searching.
 Kelly had perished in her bed, most likely of smoke inhalation.
-Tim's body was found on the ground floor, near the kitchen.
+Timothy's body was found on the ground floor, near the kitchen.
 Investigators at first assumed he had died trying to escape, but later determined that he had perished in or near his bedroom, most likely of smoke inhalation and heat, and that his body had fallen through burned flooring to where it was discovered.

 Police questioning

 The surviving members of the Farrar–Green family were taken from the fire scene to police headquarters for questioning.
 Detectives were sent to the house to begin an investigation.
-Local Prairie Village detectives separated Green, Farrar, and their daughter (who was accompanied by Farrar's parents) and began to question Green.
+Local Prairie Village detectives separated Green, Farrar and their daughter Kate (who was accompanied by Farrar's parents) and began to question Green.